-Ototoxicity : Some medications are ototoxic, that is, the medications are harmful or damaging to the ear.
+Ototoxicity : Some medications are ototoxic, which means they are harmful or damaging to the ear.
 Other medications will produce tinnitus as a side effect without damaging the inner ear.
 Effects, which can depend on the dosage of the medication, can be temporary or permanent.
 Before taking any medication, make sure that your prescribing physician is aware of your tinnitus, and discuss alternative medications that may be available.

 Other causes : Allergies, tumors, problems in the heart and blood vessels, jaw misalignment, and head or neck trauma can cause tinnitus.

-For individuals with long-term tinnitus, one or more of the causes above have, at some point, led to an auditory malfunction.
-The brain’s attempt to compensate for this malfunction is the start of a vicious cycle.
+For people living with tinnitus, one or more of the causes above have led to an auditory malfunction.
+The brain attempts to compensate which begins the tinnitus cycle.

-The auditory cortex is the part of the brain that is responsible for hearing.
-Every stimulus perceived by the ear is transmitted to and processed by the auditory cortex.
-The nerve cell assemblies in a specific area of the auditory cortex are ‘tuned’ to a certain frequency, similar to the arrangement of keys on a piano.
+The auditory cortex is the part of the brain responsible for hearing.
+The nerve cells and neural circuits in a specific area of the auditory cortex are “tuned” to a specific pitch, similar to the way keys on a piano are arranged.

-No matter what triggers may be responsible for the tinnitus – noise, medication, stress – they all lead to an interruption of the signal transmission from the ear to the auditory cortex.
-This means that some of your nerve cell assemblies no longer receive any signals.
-To use a piano as an example: some of the piano’s keys no longer work and cannot be struck by the pianist.
+Regardless of the cause of the tinnitus ( noise, medication, stress, etc.), it all leads to an interruption in the transmission of sound from the ear to the brain.
+This means that some of the neural circuits no longer receive signals.
+Like a piano, some of the keys no longer work and cannot be played by the pianist.

-However, these nerve cell assemblies do not react to the lack of stimulus by simply remaining ‘silent’.
-Instead the nerve cells begin to ‘chatter’ spontaneously and become synchronously attuned to one another.
+However, these neural circuits do not react to the lack of stimulus by remaining quiet.
+Instead, the nerve cells begin to chatter together on their own and become synchronous with each other.

-Once they have become hyperactive and synchronous in this way, the nerve cells simulate a tone that the brain ‘hears’ – the tinnitus tone.
-Coming back to the piano; the broken keys have created their own permanent tone even without the keys being struck by the pianist.
+Once the nerve cells have become hyperactive and synchronous in this way, they simulate a tone that the brain “hears” as tinnitus.
+Again, like a piano, the broken keys have created their own permanent tone even without the keys being played by the pianist.

-Over time, this pattern strengthens and the tinnitus becomes permanently anchored – the brain has learned a phantom sound.
+Over time, this pattern strengthens and the tinnitus becomes permanent.
+Unfortunately, the brain has learned the phantom sound we call tinnitus.

-The tinnitus treatment at the Sound Relief Hearing Center is aimed at unlearning the tinnitus tone and rewiring these altered neural circuits.
+The tinnitus treatment at Sound Relief Hearing Center in Denver, Colorado is aimed at unlearning the tinnitus tone and rewiring these altered neural circuits.

 What should I do if I have tinnitus?